risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.9/guides/sink-to-clickhouse.md

 - Ensure you have an upstream materialized view or source that you can sink data from.

 :::note
-We highly recommend using the deduplication engine like ReplacingMergeTree in ClickHouse.
+We highly recommend using the de-weightable engine like ReplacingMergeTree in ClickHouse.
 This is because it addresses the potential problem of duplicate writes in ClickHouse during RisingWave recovery when primary keys can be duplicated.
 :::

 ## Syntax